norbertg1/Temperature_Controller-HW/Readme.md

 # Thermoelectric module temperature stabilizer

-This is a temperature stabilizer for thermoelectric cooler module (I used Peltier module).
+This is a temperature stabilizer for thermoelectric cooler module (Peltier module) based on STM32F3 microprocessor and buck converter.
 This repository consist from a project of schematic and PCB design files made in Altium Designer with LCSC part number ready for manufacturing with JLCPCB.

 **Features:**
  - 1.5 A and 5 A output current